 OR go east to Waikato and spend a few hours at Hobbiton just out of Matamata.
 If your family is into hobbits then you’ll love the Shire.
-It’s the actual set from Peter Jackson’s Lord of the Rings, with the addition of a proper pub and restaurant for tourists.
-This ties in as an easy drive on to Rotorua, depending on which way you’re heading.
+It’s the actual set from Peter Jackson’s Lord of the Rings and The Hobbit Trilogy, with the addition of a proper pub and restaurant for tourists.
+This ties in as an easy drive on to Rotorua or Tauranga, depending on which way you’re heading.

 East coast : allow 3–5 days